abigailStev/power_spectra/README.md

 Intended to be used with event-mode RXTE data.
 Note that 'tools.py' is in the repo 'whizzy_scripts'.

+This code is licensed under the MIT license.
+See LICENSE.md for details.

 ## Contents

 ### fit_qpo.py